 What are our thoughts and beliefs about financial management?

 For first marriages, typically, differences or conflicts about finances are the issues leading to divorce, according to psychiatrist and author Gayani DeSilva, MD.
 And though money matters aren’t a cozy convo for most people, partners should feel empowered to speak openly and candidly about all financial issues—and ask important questions before marriage.
-This includes but is not limited to saving, spending, retirement goals, debt, and so on.
+Should we have joint and/or separate bank accounts?
+What are our career goals and financial goals?
+This includes but is not limited to saving, spending, retirement goals, credit cards, debt, and so on.
 Don’t wiggle around the nitty-gritty either, DeSilva says.
 “The issues or conflicts that arise will be in the details, like the everyday expenditures,” she continues.
 “The key is not to agree on everything but to be able to express oneself to their partner and to be able to hear what the partner has to say, too.
 It's all about creating a safe place to be able to discuss anything.”

 What does our support network look like?

 Though fairytales and romantic comedies send the message that your partner is your everything, the reality is that no one can fulfill your every whim and wish.
-In addition to being self-aware of your needs, it’s also important to build and foster a community.
+In addition to being self-aware of your needs, it’s also important to build and foster a community of loved ones.
 Not only for yourself but for your relationship, too.
-This doesn’t mean you and your soon-to-be spouse should tally up your friends and make sure it’s even, instead, it’s about each partner feeling as if they have the support they require, according to Amy Cirbus, Ph.D., LMHC, LPC, the director of clinical content at Talkspace.
+This doesn’t mean you and your future spouse should tally up your friends and make sure it’s even, instead, it’s about each partner feeling as if they have the support they require, according to Amy Cirbus, Ph.D., LMHC, LPC, the director of clinical content at Talkspace.

 Do we want to follow a religion?
 If so, which one?